 4) Book Your Flight Ticket

-Since flights can represent the biggest part of your trip expenses, finding that hidden cheap deal can be just as important as finding the right destination, the right tour company, the right backpack, or the right place to stay.
-After all, if a flight is too expensive, you aren’t going anywhere.
+Just like finding that hidden cheap deal , finding the right destination, the right tour company, the right backpack, or the right place to stay are important part of you trekking process, flights can represent the biggest part of your trip expenses.
+After all, all you need is a cheapest flight because if a flight is too expensive, you aren’t going anywhere.
 There lots of chance to get cheapest flight if you issue your air ticket on time.
-But before that you have to decide the length of your trek because many cheapest flight cost you too much on postpone and prepone .
+But before that you have to decide the length of your trek because many cheapest flight cost you too much on postpone and prepone.

 5) Do research on the best time to visit Nepal

-October and November is considered the best time of the year.
-The main festivals of Dashain and Tihar (greatest Hindu festivals) fall during these months.
-The sky will remain clear and the temperature is pleasant.
-December and mid-February will be snowy and cold in the mountains, still very good times to come.
+Doing research before you travel is the most important aspects especially when you are travelling to somewhere unfamiliar and that is so different from what you are used to back home.
+When you are planning your trip you’ll have so many questions.
+Among them what is the best time to visit in Nepal is very important topic.
+Its climates are tropical monsoon type as it lies in the temperature of the world where sun rays are moderate.
+Considering the best time to visit in Nepal Autumn season is the best.
+This the season of festival as the main festivals of Dashain and Tihar (greatest Hindu festivals) fall during these months.
+During this season the sky will remain clear and the temperature is pleasant.
+December and mid-February is known as the coldest months as this is the month of snow fall.
+Blocked trail passes are a constant threat.
+But it is possible to climb some of the mountain.
 February – May, is one of the best months for travel, as you will see rhododendrons and many others flowers blooming in the mountains and hilly regions while you are on trek.
 Obviously, very good views of bright snow covered Himalayas.

 7) Don’t forget to Carry Important Medicines

 It is important to get a physical examination at least 4-6 weeks, or longer, in advance of your trip.
 This is important so you may identify and correct any problems which may be uncovered.
 This will also allow adequate time for your immunizations.
-The physical should be done by a physician who has knowledge of altitude illness and travel medicine.
-The physical should evaluate your general health and screen for illnesses such as hypertension, diabetes mellitus, anemia, ulcer disease, cardiovascular disease and lung problems such as asthma.
-Your medical kit should be developed with the consultation of your physician.
+The physical treatment should be done by a physician who has knowledge of altitude illness and travel medicine.
+The physical should evaluate your general health and screen for illnesses such as hypertension, diabetes mellifluous, anemia, ulcer disease, and cardiovascular disease and lung problems such as asthma.
+You need to consult your physician before you develop you medical kit.
 As pointed out earlier, high altitude is not the place you want to have a drug or allergic reaction.
 You should have an ample supply of your regular prescription medicines such as blood pressure or diabetic medications.

 8) Possibility to Buy and Hire

-If you are planning to bring lease equipments and planning to buy and hire in Nepal.
-You can find here is almost all kind of equipment (Fake and Branded!) you can hired and buy in Kathmandu.
-Also there are some possibilities in higher in Mountain like you are going to EBC you can buy in Namche Bazaar.
+If you are planning to bring lease equipments and planning to buy and hire in Nepal, You can find here is almost all kind of equipment (Fake and Branded!) you can hired and buy in Kathmandu.
+You will get some possibilities in higher in Mountain.
+Like you are going to EBC you can buy in Namche Bazaar.
 For the Annapurna you get chance in Pokhara anything you may need in terms of equipments, food snacks, medicines and obviously the Souvenirs.

 9) Baggage Allowance on Domestic flight

 No kissing, hugging or display of affections in the public.
-No smoking when you are entering temples or religious sites.
-Take your shoes off before you enter to temples, religious sites, or when you are invited into a Nepali home.
-Left hand is considered unclean.
-Use your right hand when you are giving, taking, eating, shaking hands and etc. Remember when receiving or giving money, you must use your right hand.
+Smoking is strongly prohibited when you are entering temples or religious sites.
+You need to take your shoes off every time before you enter to temples, religious sites, or when you are invited into a Nepali home.
+Nepalese people use their hand to eat.
+They can provide spoons for you but if you’er going to use your hand as them always remember to use right hand as left hand is considered unclean.
+And also remember to use your right hand when you are giving, taking, shaking hands and etc. While receiving or giving money, at this time also you must use your right hand.
 The feet are considered unclean.
 Don’t kick someone; put your feet up on a chair or table, point your feet at someone or something revered or to touch someone else’s feet.
-Be careful where you point your feet when sitting in a Nepali home, as to point your feet at religious shines causes’ offense.
+To point your feet at religious shines causes’ offense so be careful where you point your feet when sitting in a Nepali home.
 Walk clockwise around any religious building or monuments like stupas to pay yours respects and have your wishes granted.